UlfurOrn/Team5/README.md

 * The third place where we implement this principle is in our controller classes for the REST api.
 These classes/modules have only one reason to change which is the addition/removal of a REST api function/route.
 These classes do not concern themselves with anything else.

+The Dependency Injection:
+To get a dependency injection we decided to a little bit of refactoring arround the DBapi.
+We decided to make a new DBapi class that still has the same functions as the original one but it works like a normal class where you instantiate it with a dbapi parameter.
+We renamed the original DBapi to PGapi.
+This means that the new DBapi class takes in a seperate DBapi parameter and calls all of its functions on that api.
+This allows us to get a dependency injection by allowing us to switch out different database apis by simply changing the parameters.
+This means a quick and easy switch without changing code that depends on it.
+The only changes we had to make to code using the DBapi was to import the PGapi class and create a variable: DBapi = DBapi(PGapi).

 <!-- TEAM MEMBERS -->
 ## Team Members